 Several websites offer discounted tickets that you can purchase before your visit.
 Just remember, if a price is too good to be true, it probably is.
 For one day tickets, the prices will not vary much, so we recommend purchasing directly from Disney.

-For a one-day pass to Magic Kingdom, it will cost you $99-$119.
+A one-day pass to Magic Kingdom is available for purchase starting at $109.
 If you purchase through Disney, the value you paid for the ticket can always be applied to the purchase of a future ticket if your ship does not dock in Port Canaveral for some reason.
 However, tickets are nonrefundable.

 Deciding on Which Park to Visit

 However, if you simply must see a certain attraction at a different park, feel free to do so.
-Hollywood Studios has some of the more thrilling rides.
-Epcot is known for the World Showcase and the new Frozen Ever After ride.
-Or, Animal Kingdom has the new Avatar land, which is quite popular (and busy!).
+Hollywood Studios has some of the more thrilling rides as well as the new Star Wars: Galaxy’s Edge.
+Epcot is known for the World Showcase and the Frozen Ever After ride.
+Or, Animal Kingdom has Pandora- The World of Avatar, which is quite popular (and busy!).

 With Magic Kingdom having the most attractions, more Disney characters, and a tad more Disney magic, we recommend that you spend your limited time at this park.